MicrosoftDocs/power-automate-docs/articles/desktop-flows/setup.md

 ***Value***
-- 1: Users will not be able to sign-in using their work or school account
+- 1: Users will not be able to sign-in using their work or school account -->
 >[!Note]
->Setting any value other than 1, or not setting a value at all will allow users to access Power Automate Desktop.
-When both registry keys are set to 1, users will not be able to login to Power Automate Desktop with either a Microsoft or a work or school account.
+>Setting any value other than 1, or not setting a value at all will allow users to access Power Automate Desktop. <!---When both registry keys are set to 1, users will not be able to login to Power Automate Desktop with either a Microsoft or a work or school account.-->

 ## Restricting access to Power Automate Desktop